iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 # Statistics
 Basics of statistics for Data Science.

-**Central tendency** measures tell us how values are grouped aroung the centre value.
+**Central tendency** measures tell us how values are grouped around the centre value.

 **Variation** tells us how disperse the data is or how much it is scattered